kthornbloom/Monthly/README.md

 Submit issues or feature requests here on Github.
 Connect with me on <a href="https://twitter.com/kthornbloom" target="_blank">twitter for quick questions.</a>

 ##FAQs
+<b>Browser Support?</b>
+- Essentially, all browsers except IE10 and down due to flexbox.

 <b>Events aren't working!</b>
 - They won't work in a local environment, or if the XML is at another domain.